breakponchito/DominicanWorkShopParticipant/module_01_enviroment_setup/README_ES.md

-# Taller Jakarta 11 con Payara 7
+# Jakarta 11 with Payara 7 WorkShop

 ## Participante